 “I think one of the things that sets us apart is that people know Hollandspiele as Tom and Mary.
 That personal face is important for a small publisher.
-We are putting ourselves out there whether it’s through our little podcast, or the blog, people get a sense of who we are.”Tom Holland
+We are putting ourselves out there whether it’s through our little podcast, or the blog, people get a sense of who we are.”Tom Russell

 I was first aware of Hollandspiele when folks went crazy for Supply Lines of the American Revolution.
 As a publisher, especially a small one, it’s easy to be crowded out by the bigger names in the market.
 After all, some of these publishers have decades of fans, deep game libraries, marquee designers, and familiar publishing methods.

 Instead, Hollandspiele has opted to find the “weird” in wargaming.
 Not necessarily strange mechanics or topics.
 Though, they have some of those too!
 But, as Tom puts it, “not weird in a demeaning way.
 Wargamers have an appreciation for how weird history can be.”
-As a result, the Hollands have carved a niche in this hobby for themselves by catering to this sense of weirdness.
+As a result, the Russells have carved a niche in this hobby for themselves by catering to this sense of weirdness.

 After all, it was no sure thing that a game like An Infamous Traffic from Cole Wehrle about the opium trade and Opium Wars would sell.
 Instead, it was Hollandspiele’s first real taste of success.
-“That was the game that actually put us into the black” reflected Holland.
+“That was the game that actually put us into the black” reflected Russell.

 For most publishers, there’s a sort of opaque dealing with designers that happens behind the scenes.
 It’s alluded to in podcasts and interviews.
 Hollandspiele has, again, taken the road less travelled here by openly publishing their agreement as they attract designers.

 Speaking from experience, Russell noted, “It’s not a great experience [as a designer] when a game gets published and it has been changed in some way without your knowledge.”
-As a result of his experience on the designer side of the equation, the Hollands have worked to put designers first.
+As a result of his experience on the designer side of the equation, the Russells have worked to put designers first.

 What was particularly telling, to me at least, was Tom’s admission that he’ll put his own designs on hold to publish a contracted designer’s game.
 If that’s not walking the talk, then I’m not sure what is to be honest.
 The dedication to finding great games goes beyond just involving designers at every stage in the development of a game.

-“When we are approached about a design, sometimes we end up asking the designer how Hollandspiele is the right fit to publish their game” according to Holland.
+“When we are approached about a design, sometimes we end up asking the designer how Hollandspiele is the right fit to publish their game” according to Russell.
 This commitment to fit is important because as Russell adds:

 We’re not the kind of people who would take a game and then alter it just to do so.
 We’re going to do develop the game and we’re going to try to present the game in the best possible light to make the best possible game.